We're

 Thank you for stopping by.
 I am original creator and the main author [or maybe

-I am, at the time of this revision, 36 and still vividly remember seeing The
+I am, at the time of writing, 31 and vividly remember seeing The Karate Kid

 Having researched and found some of the locations used in the film during a